Interview with Bottle Bell

 Ashley Lebedev, of Bottle Bell Photography, is a 29-year-old artist and fine art photographer, specializing in conceptual portraiture.
 After attending school for commercial photography, Ashley chose to venture away from conventional photographic styles, and developed a taste for telling stories through her photographs.

-Phlearn got the chance to go in depth and personal with Ashley in this extended interview.
-Ashley speaks of her choice to pursue fine art photography, and the difficulties that came along with that.
-Ashley talks of her struggles of learning how to live within the confines of an illness, and how art can be used as a therapy.
+PHLEARN got the chance to go in-depth and personal with Ashley in this extended interview, where she talks about her choice to pursue fine art photography and the difficulties that came along with that.
+Ashley also talks of her struggles of learning how to live within the confines of an illness, and how art can be used as a therapy.

 Please Note: Some of the photos in this interview are NSFW

 My story isn’t so dissimilar from the many I hear from other photographers in the industry.
 It sort of begins with finding a camera and the feelings we all realize we have towards things related to capturing life in this way, the very moment that event happens.Specifically, it was the Summer of 2006 or 2007.
 I’d just left a long relationship and was living a very stressful, overscheduled life, especially work-wise (was running a non profit organization for people with mental health disorders all by myself) and I was burnt out.
 I took a long week off on advice from a friend and went back to one of the farms I’d grown up on.

 I remember that week being a reintroduction to country after too many years in the city.
 It was quiet, it was healing.
 I hadn’t heard wind without sirens or even been alone in so long.
 It was an immediate reset.
 During that time back home, I found an old vintage Pentax sitting in the closet of my old room.
 I, all of the sudden, had downtime to play with new things, new ideas and so I did some self portraiture that week/weekend, which I ended up posting on a site called Flickr, way way back when.